 Many of our older PDF documents don’t meet accessibility standards - for example, they may not be marked up so they’re accessible to a screen reader.

 Some of our PDF documents are important in providing information about our services.
-For example, we have PDFs with information promoting Wales as a tourism destination, some of these from partner organizations.
-By August 2021, we plan to either fix these or replace them with accessible HTML pages.
+For example, we have PDFs with information promoting Wales as a tourism destination and some of these are from partner organizations.
+By April 2022, we plan to either fix these, or replace them with accessible HTML pages.

 How we tested this website

-This website was last tested in March 2018.
-The test was carried out by Nomensa LTD prior to the launch of this website, and maintained by our current development partners BoxUK Ltd.
+This Cymru Wales brand platforms were last tested in March 2021.
+The test was carried out by Burdus Access, and maintained by our current development partners BoxUK Ltd.

-- our main website platform, available at: https://www.visitwales.com
+- our main Cymru Wales brand website platforms

 What we are doing to improve accessibility